Oxford comma: why comma before ‘and’, ‘or’ is necessary

 - He bought Sharwama, pizza, eggs and grits and broccoli soup.

 The meaning portrayed in 1 is that ‘eggs and grits’ is one meal, different from ‘broccoli soup’.
-In 2, we are not sure whether ‘eggs’ is one of the things bought, different from ‘grits and broccoli’, or the combination of any two of the trio.
+In 2, we’re not sure whether ‘eggs’ is different from ‘grits and broccoli’, or all three form a single meal.

 Look at another set of examples: